nstack-io/localization-manager/README.md

 ~~~~

 The `Language` class needs to conform to the `LanguageModel` protocol.
 This assures the model has a locale and flags that tell the language if it should be the default
-language used or the best fit language for for the user.
+language used or the best fit language for the user.

 The `Localization` class conforms to the `LocalizationModel` protocol.
 You can think of this as a configuration type object that contains a `Language` object, whether
 the localization needs to be updated and the url that the translations are available from.